mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Stunstick: Stunstick: This melee weapon deals 2d6 stun damage in addition to its normal damage.
 A character struck by a stun stick must make an Endurance check with a negative DM equal to the stun damage (after armor is subtracted).
 If this Endurance check is failed, the character is knocked unconscious.

 Slug Throwers
 Despite advances in energy weapons and other offensive technologies, accelerating a small piece of metal to a high velocity is still one of the most efficient ways of killing someone.
 Chemically propelled fi rearms give way to gyrojet (rocket bullets) and gauss (electromagnetically launched bullets) as technology advances.

 Accelerator Rifl e: Accelerator Rifle: Also known as gyrojet weapons, accelerator rifles are designed for zero-gravity combat.
 They fi re tiny missiles that leave the rifle with minimal velocity and thus minimal recoil, then accelerate to high speed.

-Advanced Combat Rifl e (Advanced Combat Rifle ( ACR): ACR): The ultimate evolution of the conventional fi rearm, advanced combat rifles are the weapon of choice for many military units.
+Advanced Combat Rifle (Advanced Combat Rifle ( ACR): ACR): The ultimate evolution of the conventional fi rearm, advanced combat rifles are the weapon of choice for many military units.
 Standard equipment includes an electronic battlefi eld sight, incorporating both light amplification and IR abilities (see page 96), visual magnifi cation up to 5x zoom, and a laser rangefi nder which may also be used as a target painting device (reveals exact distance to target).
 The weapon is also gyroscopically stabilized during fi ring (as a gyroscopic stabilizer, already included in the stats).